A flexible and differentiable coil proxy for stellarator equilibrium optimization: Numerical methods

 \subsection{Winding surface generator}

-In order to fully differentiate through the coil optimization during a "quasi-single-stage", the generation of the winding surface must also be a differentiable process.
+Many present winding surface codes tend to generate ill-behaved surfaces with self-intersections and sharp features.
+Another traditional limitation of winding surface QSS is that the winding surface is fixed.
+Here, we describe a simple, differentiable winding surface generator designed for QUADCOIL and QSS.
+It produces smooth winding surfaces that can move with the plasma surface during the iteration.

 Procedures for generating a well-behaved winding surface have received limited attention in the current literature.
-Existing winding surface codes generate the winding surface by uniformly offsetting the plasma surface along the normal direction or in the poloidal plane \cite{landreman_improved_2017, kappel_magnetic_2024, landreman_simsopt:_2021}.
-As Fig. \ref{fig:ch:formulation:surf:uniform} shows, when the plasma surface contains "bean-shaped" cross-sections, the uniform-offset surface often contains self-intersections.
-These features are especially detrimental to the minimization of the curvature proxy $f_\kappa^\infty$ \eqref{eq:finf}, and self-Lorentz force. $L$ \eqref{eq:ch:formulation:force} \cite{lanke_fu_global}.
+Existing winding surface codes generate the winding surface by uniformly offsetting the plasma surface along the normal direction or in the poloidal plane~\cite{landreman2017improved, kappel_magnetic_2024, landreman_simsopt:_2021}.
+As Fig.~\ref{fig:ch:formulation:surf} shows, when the plasma surface contains "bean-shaped" cross-sections, the uniform-offset surface often contains self-intersections.
+These features are especially detrimental to the minimization of the curvature proxy, $f_\kappa^\infty$ \eqref{eq:finf}, and the self-Lorentz force, $L$ \eqref{eq:ch:formulation:force}~\cite{lanke_fu_global}.

-A common alternative is to iterate the winding surface shape over repeated NESCOIL/REGCOIL solves \cite{drevlak_automated_1998, drevlak_coil_1998, pomphrey_innovations_2001}.
+A common alternative is to iterate the winding surface shape over repeated NESCOIL/REGCOIL solves~\cite{drevlak_automated_1998, drevlak_coil_1998, pomphrey_innovations_2001}.
 Fundamentally, this iteration process is a nonconvex optimization problem similar to filament coil optimization.
-Although it has fewer degrees of freedom than filament optimization, one can argue that this approach negates the winding surface method's advantages in speed and solution uniqueness.
+Although it has fewer degrees of freedom than filament optimization, one can argue that this approach negates the advantages of the winding surface method in speed and solution uniqueness.

 For QUADCOIL to become a valid coil complexity and force proxy, a fast, robust, and \textit{differentiable} winding surface generator is essential.
-To address the drawbacks of the uniform-offset method, the original QUADCOIL publication uses a procedure that smooths each poloidal section of the winding surface by taking its convex hull.
+The original QUADCOIL publication used a procedure that smooths each poloidal section of the winding surface by taking its convex hull.
 While robust, this procedure does not preserve inboard "bean-shapes" in the offset surface.
-It was also incompatible with auto-differentiation, as most mainstream convex hull algorithms use variable-length data formats not supported by JAX.
-Therefore, in this paper, we developed a differentiable smoothing procedure that preserves the inboard "bean-shape" (Alg. \ref{alg:ch:formulation:direct}).
+It was also incompatible with auto-differentiation, as most mainstream convex hull algorithms use variable-length data formats that are not supported by JAX.
+Therefore, in this paper, we developed a new differentiable smoothing procedure that preserves the inboard "bean-shape" (Alg.~\ref{alg:ch:formulation:direct}).

 Before discussing QUADCOIL's winding surface generators, we will first introduce some basic operations for generating winding surfaces.
 A common parameterization for toroidal surfaces in the stellarator literature is a Fourier expansion in the cylindrical coordinate $(r, \phi, z)$: